peaBerberian/wasp-hls/README.md

   - [ ] PATHWAY-ID: Content Steering not handled yet
   - [ ] HDCP-LEVEL: DRM are not handled for now
   - [ ] ALLOWED-CPC: DRM are not handled for now
-- [ ] EXT-X-START: This one is not too hard to implement, but its implementation has enough annoyances and it is unimportant enough for me to have postponed its support.
 - [ ] EXT-X-GAP
 - [ ] EXT-X-VERSION: Not specifically considered for now, most differences handled until now had compatible behaviors from version to version